socallinuxexpo/scale-network/switch-configuration/README.md

    ```

 ## To replace the configuration on one of last years switches:
+   These instructions are now obsolete...
+Use switch_config_loader instead.

+   They are preserved here in case the switch_config_loader can't be made operable
+   and desperate measures are required.

 1. ```
     Connect to switch via serial console.